-Available settings include execution priority, triggers, notifications, and input parameters.
+Available settings include execution priority, triggers, notifications, call type, cleanup policy, security, and input parameters.
 If API callout is selected as a trigger, the API endpoint and token are also displayed in the Settings tab.

 In the Execution Priority section, you can select the priority of this workflow relative to other workflows in the same Workflow instance.

 Higher-priority workflows take precedence over lower-priority workflows.
 When a workflow of higher priority is initiated, it will be placed ahead of lower-priority workflows that are running.
 Depending on the available resources, lower-priority workflows may be paused until resources are released.